avuan/PyMPA37/docs/source/sub/input.create_templates.rst

 Create templates
 ****************

+Actually templates are created by trimming a fixed time window focused on S-wave theoretical travel times.
+The length of the time window is established by the inter-statiion network distance and the frequency range used.
+The user should carefully check to exclude signal deriving from numerical artifacts (e.g. filtering applied to zero padding time windows having no data), or pre and coda signals not connected with the seismic perturbation investigated (e.g. LFEs, earthquakes, icequakes etc...)
+In the next versions the trimming will allow for selecting variable length P and S-waves.

 Needed files:

 - Events in a catalog: e.g. templates.zmap (quakeml or zmap format) see ObsPy for format